Can I use a USB webcam on PS5?

 Best answer: No. Sony's PS5 does not provide support for standard USB webcams.
 Instead, you'll have to either use the PS4's camera or Sony's latest HD Camera for the PS5 if you want to be seen.

 One of the biggest problems with the PS4 was Sony's insistence on using so many of its own proprietary accessories.
 Unfortunately, things didn't change much when it came to its latest console.
-The PS5 still requires most of its streaming and displaying to be done with its own products.
+The PS5 still requires most of its streaming and displaying to be done with its own products — and that includes its webcam accessory.

 While it might rub some the wrong way, the good news is that the PS5 HD Camera does offer a ton of nice qualities that will benefit anyone looking to stream with it.
 The camera is able to output in 1080p quality, putting it up there with many of the higher-end streaming webcams on the market.
 Better yet, because it's in Sony's ecosystem of products, it's able to pair seamlessly with the PS5, including its picture-in-picture mode while streaming.
-At $60, it's not too bad of an option, either.
+At $60 (with some on sale for even less now), it's not too bad of an option, either.
 It comes in at cheaper than a lot of other high-end webcams.

 Despite working well with the PS5 and seemingly being required to own for future streaming, the PS5's HD Camera does have some downsides.
 The biggest one, by far, is that it isn't compatible with PSVR.
 Instead, PSVR owners will have to grab an adapter (which is thankfully free for PSVR owners) to use the new camera with it, which isn't too hard but is a bit of an annoying step to have to go through.